Hiatal Hernia

 A surgeon may also perform a Nissen fundoplication, or GERD surgery, to reinforce the lower part of the esophagus by wrapping the top of the stomach around it.
 This procedure helps to prevent acid buildup.

 Surgery has generally good outcomes for providing relief of symptoms.
-Patients who undergo laparoscopic surgery typically have a shorter recovery and fewer complications.
+Compared to open surgery, patients who undergo laparoscopic procedures typically have a shorter recovery and fewer complications.

 Recovery from hernia surgery requires rest and diet changes.
-Most patients can return to their normal activities in one to three months.
+Most patients can return to their normal life in one to three months, but should avoid strenuous activities during this time.
 Patients should follow their doctor’s instructions on pain relief, wound care and diet restrictions during recovery.
 Anyone who experiences severe pain, fever, redness at the incision site, severe swallowing problems or the inability to pass gas or stool should contact their doctor immediately.

 Hernia Mesh and Hiatal Hernia Repair Complications

 As reported by the Annals of Laparoscopic and Endoscopic Surgery, surgeries that use hernia mesh for hiatal hernia can sometimes cause rare but serious problems that require reoperation.
-Polypropylene mesh is the most common material surgeons in the U.S. use.
-It usually provides the benefit of strengthening the hernia site and preventing it from returning.
+Polypropylene mesh is the most common material surgeons in the U.S. use, but other synthetic and biologic types of mesh are also used.
+Mesh usually provides the benefit of strengthening the hernia site and preventing it from returning.
 However, it also comes with certain risks.

-Hernia mesh complications can include hernia mesh pain, infection, mesh erosion, narrowing of the esophagus and a large amount of scar tissue.
+Hernia mesh complications can include hernia mesh pain, infection, mesh erosion, narrowing of the esophagus and a large amount of scar tissue (fibrosis).
 Thousands of patients who suffered an injury from a failed mesh implant joined federal hernia mesh lawsuits to seek compensation.